Reviewable evidence. Human accountability_

 Evidence you can act on after every assessment

 Every completed assessment produces structured integrity data.
-Reviewers see the full picture without watching every recording.
+Reviewers see the full picture without watching every recording, and can take the full picture with them in one download.

 Integrity Risk widget